Skip to main content

 Preferences help you personalize content or frequency from the start of your subscriber relationship when they opt-in via one of your forms.

-The Preferences Page helps you to personalize content or frequency throughout your subscriber relationship when they click on the 'manage preferences' link in your email footer.
+The Preferences Page helps you to personalize content or frequency throughout your subscriber relationship when they click on the 'Manage preferences' link in your email footer.

 Did this answer your question?